eavestn/interview-challenges/architecture/payment-processing-platform.md

 ## Introduction

 You will design a small subset of a larger system (defined in **Functional Requirements**, below).
-The system is a high-volume, data-intensive revenue management system.
+The _larger_ system is a high-volume, data-intensive revenue management system.

 ### Scenario